muldjord/boobox/README.md

 * Hold down the 'reprogram' button on the pico and connect the USB cable to the PC, then let go of the button to put the Pico into mass storage mode.
 * Drag-n-drop the `pico-client.uf2` file onto the Pico mass storage device.

-If the server is running, everything is hooked up correctly and you've entered your wifi information and IP, it should now work.
+If the server is running, everything is hooked up correctly and you've entered your wifi information and IP, your BooBox should now come to life!